 together with the waterfalls it's just breathtaking.

-This year will be one of the best seasons ever, with cruiseships visiting Geiranger almost every day from May to September.
+2017 will probably be the best season ever, with cruiseships visiting almost every day from May to September.

-On the best days it will be up to 4 ships at the same time, and more than 325.000 passengers on 214 cruiseships will be visiting this small community during summer 2013.
+On the best days it will be up to 7 ships at the same time, and more than 350.000 passengers on more than 200 cruiseships will be visiting this small community during summer 2017.

 Around 60% of all passengers are leaving the ships for some hours to get a closer look at the place.
 It's possible to have guided tours on foot, or guided tours by buses.

-Imagine yourself arrive here on the Hurtigruten Classic Norwegian Cruise, or on one of these hundreds of cruiseships that are visiting this fjord every summer.
+Imagine yourself beeing on one of these cruiseships or to arrive here on the Hurtigruten Classic Norwegian Cruise.
 (Photo: Tor Arne Grande / Fossen Camping)

 the daily calls from the Hurtigruten, all the "Queens" of